CamiloDS16/nlp-sentiment-analysis-X-csupport/README.md

 - [Preprocessing and Modeling Notebook](notebooks/text-preprocessing-modeling.ipynb)

 ## Conclusions and Business Recommendations
-Our findings provide actionable insights into customer sentiment trends.
-We offer recommendations for leveraging this model to enhance customer service and inform business strategies.
+Our findings provide actionable insights into customer sentiment trends.T he project showcases the power of sentiment analysis in understanding customer feedback.
+Future steps could involve deploying the model in a real-time analysis setting.

 ## References
 Customer Support in Twitter's dataset retrieved from Kaggle.